• Skip to primary navigation

 Instructions

-1. Preheat oven to 350 degrees F.
+1. Preheat your oven to 350 degrees F.

-4. In a separate bowl, make the cinnamon sugar coating by mixing together coconut sugar and cinnamon.
+4. In a separate bowl, make the cinnamon sugar coating by mixing together the coconut sugar and cinnamon.

-5. Scoop the cookie dough and roll it into balls about 1 rounded Tbsp in size.
+5. Scoop the cookie dough and roll it into balls about 1 rounded tablespoon in size.
 Individually roll each ball in the cinnamon sugar coating and place on a baking sheet.
 Using your hand, slightly press down each cookie so that they form a disk-like shape.

-6. Bake cookies at 350 degrees for 12 minutes.
+6. Place the cookies in your oven and bake at 350 degrees for 12 minutes.

 Notes